 She exemplifies balance and perseverance, as a daughter, sister, wife, mother, distance runner and career woman.
 Her name, Carlie Pipe.
 Her story is one of strides and movement, born from taking it one step at a time and having the courage to start and endurance to keep on keeping on.

 A new report (“Panorama of Food and Nutrition Security in Latin America and the Caribbean 2016”) by the Food and Agriculture Organization of the United Nations (FAO) and the Pan American Health Organization (PAHO) states that 4 in 10 Barbadians are obese, and obesity affects more women than men.
-On the heels of this wake-up call, we welcome motivation to get movin’ with this inspiring post.
+And so, we welcome motivation to get movin’ in today’s post.

 “Running With Courage“